Must Go Faster

 No more.

 With AI available, I never feel like I’m going as fast as I could go.
 As fast as I should go.
-It’s like having an endless queue of employees at the ready that you could hand tasks off to, if only you could manage them effectively.
+It’s like having an endless queue of employees at the ready, if only you could manage them effectively.

 Must, go, faster.